-- A. Schedule and administer meetings throughout progress of the Work at maximum weekly intervals. - B. Make arrangements for meetings, prepare agenda with copies for participants, preside at meetings.
+- A. Schedule and administer meetings throughout progress of the work at maximum weekly intervals.

+- B. Make arrangements for meetings, prepare agenda with copies for participants, preside at meetings.

+- C. Attendance Required:

+- 1. Contractor.

+- Owner.

+- 3. Architect.

+- 4. Contractor's superintendent.

+- 5. Major subcontractors.

+D. Agenda:

-- C. Attendance Required: Job superintendent, major Subcontractors and suppliers, Owner, Architect, as appropriate to agenda topics for each meeting. - D. Agenda: - 1.
-Review minutes of previous meetings. - 2.
-Review of Work progress. - 3.
+- 1. Review minutes of previous meetings. - 2.
+Review of work progress. - 3.
 Field observations, problems, and decisions. - 4.
 Identification of problems that impede, or will impede, planned progress. - 5.
 Review of submittals schedule and status of submittals. - 6.
 Maintenance of progress schedule. - 7.
 Corrective measures to regain projected schedules. - 8.
 Planned progress during succeeding work period. - 9.
 Maintenance of quality and work standards. - 10.
 Effect of proposed changes on progress schedule and coordination. - 11.
-Other business relating to Work. - E. Record minutes and distribute copies within two days after meeting to participants, with two copies to Architect, Owner, participants, and those affected by decisions made.
+Other business relating to work. - E. Record minutes and distribute copies within two days after meeting to participants, with two copies to Architect, Owner, participants, and those affected by decisions made.